 Start thinking (and practicing) like a UX design pro

 Joy Liu, a senior user experience designer with Samsung’s Product Innovation Team, says graphic designers can help themselves by getting into the habit of soliciting more feedback on their work.
 “UX design is a process.
 It requires exploration and dialogue to understand each user's unique point of view and motivation of using a product,” says Liu, instructor of CreativeLive’s “Become a UX Designer” class.
-(Check out a clip from the CreativeLive course below.)
+(Check out this clip from the CreativeLive course.)

 Self-study, practice and experimentation are also important.
 “When envisioning and building my very first websites, I found that studying the combination of information architecture, taxonomy, self-publishing, visual design and coding pushed me to learn new things in all of those fields,” Hass says.
 “Bolstering multi-disciplinary skills while putting them into use led me from creeks to rivers to oceans of information and opened a lot of doors.”